TanyaVaish-17/golf-charity-platform/README.md

 ## 🧠 Project Overview

-**GolfGives** is a full-stack web application built as part of the Digital Heroes Full-Stack Development Trainee Selection Process.

 The platform allows golfers to:
 - Subscribe monthly or yearly
 - Track their last 5 Stableford scores (rolling window)